BodyMaps/ShapeKit/README.md

 </details>

 # Key Functions
-In addition to these general utilities, organ-specific correction functions are available in [organs_postprocessing.py](organs_postprocessing.py).
+In addition to these general utilities, anatomical-structures-specific correction functions are available in [organs_postprocessing.py](organs_postprocessing.py).

 Please check the details in [functions guide book 📖.](docs/functions.md)